Physics Human Resources Support

 Students will receive their offer letter through the recruitment system and must accept electronically for their appointment to be processed in the payroll system.

-RA and TA positions include tuition remission and health insurance benefits.
+GRA and TA positions include tuition remission and health insurance benefits.

 New hires must complete a new employee payroll packet, including an I-9 form, within the first three days of employment and submit it to ASU Human Resources (if they do not currently hold an active position).